akavel/goluago/README.md

 (x86/x64, ARM; Linux/*nix, Windows, Mac OS X, other ports in progress), written (bootstrapped) in C. BSD-style licensed.
-Popularity hard to determine given short time on market, but has several nice and interesting features and properties (you can read: "I like it too").
+Popularity hard to determine given short time on market, but has several nice and interesting features and properties (and I like it too).

 INSTALLATION
 ------------

-You need a recent weekly of the Go language toolkit (see: http://weekly.golang.org).
+You need the Go language toolkit version 1 (see: http://golang.org).
 With the environment properly set up, type:

     go get github.com/akavel/goluago/internal